cvgroup-erke/YunyingChen/README.md

 # BBC_class
-In this repo, it includes the color correction model with gan and conditional gan.
+In this repo, it includes the color correction model with gan, conditional gan and FlowNet2.0.